Innovation Funding Incentives: Czechia

 Czechia leverages various national agencies and EU programmes to provide direct financial support for R&D and innovation.

 Technology Agency of the Czech Republic (TA CR): TA CR is a key state organisation responsible for supporting applied research, experimental development, and innovation.
 It prepares and implements programmes, evaluates project proposals, and administers financial support from the national budget.
+Key programmes include TREND (Technology Leaders, focusing on in-house R&D with application potential) and PRODEF (supporting research in the defence industry, often complementing the European Defence Fund).
 It focuses on simplifying state support that was previously fragmented.

 Czech Science Foundation (GA CR): GA CR is the primary institution for providing targeted aid for basic research projects from public funds.
 It supports scientific projects across all fields of basic research, including international collaborations and programmes for early career researchers.